 Good therapy is interactive.
 It is a conversation.
 It is a profound connection that can change your life.
 It is a real relationship with a therapist even though it has professional boundaries.
 I have sifted through a lot of things so that you can experience a rare blend of effective approaches when you start therapy with me.

 My psychology training includes a M.A. degree in psychology and a Ph.D. degree in clinical psychology.
 Both of these degrees are from the California School of Professional Psychology, Alliant University (Los Angeles Campus).
 I still find it difficult to believe that I made it through graduate school without a cell phone.

 By the way, I grew up in Ventura and then went to college up the coast in Santa Barbara.
 But I never learned to ride a surfboard.
-This is very embarrassing to me, so please don’t mention it when you meet me for the first appointment.
+But I do really love the ocean and I can still catch a fair number of waves on my boogie board.